transdigiware/blockchain/howto/pricing-saas.md

 The following table provides two examples of pricing with [default resource allocations]( #ibp-saas-pricing-default) unless otherwise noted.
 Both examples assume the default CouchDB database is used as the peer database.
 - The **Test network** scenario is suitable for getting started and testing smart contracts.
-- The **Join a production network** scenario includes two peers, which are recommended for high availability, and a Certificate Authority (CA) that is required for organization membership.
+- The **Join a network** scenario includes two peers, and a Certificate Authority (CA) that is required for organization membership.
    - These peers can join a production {{site.data.keyword.blockchainfull_notm}} Platform network that is hosted elsewhere.
    - Nodes can always be dialed back to a minimal utilization state (0.001 CPU) when they are not in use to [lower costs](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-reallocate-resources).
-   - Because this scenario is intended for a **production** environment:
+   - Because this scenario could be used for a **production** environment:
      - The default compute resources have been doubled to provide greater capacity.
      - The [Silver](/docs/containers?topic=containers-file_storage#file_silver){: external} storage class is chosen for faster performance.